-- 5 Select a location. - 6 Select an option: - · To start navigating to the location, select Go. - · To view the location on the map, select Map. - · To save the location, select Save Location. - · To view information about the location, select Review.
+- 5 Select a location. - 6 Select an option: - · To download the weather radar image associated with the selected location, select Show NEXRAD. - · To start navigating to the location, select Go. - · To view the location on the map, select Map. - · To save the location, select Save Location. - · To view information about the location, select Review.